thesse1/webmethods-api-gateway-staging/README.md

   - The developer will now have to add the ID of the new API to the export_payload.json file in the root folder of the existing API project.
 The API ID can be extracted from the URL of the API details page in the API Gateway UI.

-  - Now this change made by the API developer has to be pushed back to the VCS system such that it propagates to the next stage.
+  - Now this change made by the API developer has to be pushed back to Git such that it propagates to the next stage.
 The developer uses the /bin/gateway_import_export_utils.bat Windows batch script to prepare this, export the configured API Gateway artifacts for the API project from the local development environment or the central DESIGN environment and store the asset definitions to the local repository /apis folder.
 This can be done by executing the following command.

   ```sh
 bin>gateway_import_export_utils.bat --exportapi --api_name petstore --apigateway_url https://apigw-config.acme.com --apigateway_username hesseth --apigateway_password ***
   ```

-  - The developer would now export the Postman test collection in the Postman REST client and store it under APITest.json in the API project root folder.
+  - The developer would now export the Postman test collection in the Postman REST client and store it under APITest.json in the API tests folder under /postman/collections/apitests.

-  - After this is done, the changes from the developer's local repository are committed to the VCS.
+  - After this is done, the changes from the developer's local repository are pushed to the central Git repository.

-  - Someone will now propagate the changes by publishing the API project from the feature branch (or the master branch if no feature branch was created) to DEV_INT or DEV_EXT using the deploy_to_stages pipeline.
+  - Someone will now propagate the changes by publishing the API project from the feature branch (or the master branch if no feature branch was created) to DEV_INT or DEV_EXT using the `Deploy selected/arbitrary API project(s)` pipeline.

   - The new API can now be tested on DEV_INT or DEV_EXT environment.

-  - Someone will now propagate the changes by publishing the API project from the feature branch (or the master branch if no feature branch was created) to TEST_INT or TEST_EXT using the deploy_to_stages pipeline.
+  - Someone will now propagate the changes by publishing the API project from the feature branch (or the master branch if no feature branch was created) to TEST_INT or TEST_EXT using the `Deploy selected/arbitrary API project(s)` pipeline.

   - The new API can now be tested on TEST_INT or TEST_EXT environment.

-  - After successful testing, someone can now merge the feature branch into the master branch and propagate the changes by publishing the API project from the master branch to PROD_INT or PROD_EXT using the deploy_to_stages pipeline.
+  - After successful testing, someone can now merge the feature branch into the master branch and propagate the changes by publishing the API project from the master branch to PROD_INT or PROD_EXT using the `Deploy selected/arbitrary API project(s)` pipeline.

 ### Option B: Using the export/import pipelines

   - The developer would first have to update the API Gateway artifacts of the existing API project on the central DESIGN environment.
-The developer executes the deploy_to_config pipeline for the petstore API project.
+The developer executes the `Deploy selected/arbitrary API project(s)` pipeline to deploy the petstore API project on DESIGN.

-  - The developer would then create the new API on the central DESIGN environment making sure it is correctly assigned to the Internal API group and/or to the External API group.
+  - The developer would then create the new API on the central DESIGN environment making sure it is correctly assigned to the Internal API group and/or to the External API group and does not include any API-level Log Invocation policy.

   - The developer would then import the API project's collection of function/regression tests from the APITest.json file into his/her local Postman REST client and add requests and tests for the new API.

-  - Optional, but highly recommended: The developer creates a new feature branch for the change in the VCS.
+  - Optional, but highly recommended: The developer creates a new feature branch for the change in Git.

   - The developer will now have to add the ID of the new API to the export_payload.json file in the root folder of the existing API project and commit the change.
 The API ID can be extracted from the URL of the API details page in the API Gateway UI.

-  - Now this change made by the API developer has to be pushed back to the VCS system such that it propagates to the next stage.
+  - Now this change made by the API developer has to be pushed back to Git such that it propagates to the next stage.
 The developer executes the `Export selected/arbitrary API project from DESIGN` pipeline for the petstore API project.

-  - The developer would now export the Postman test collection in the Postman REST client and store it under APITest.json in the API project root folder and commit the change.
+  - The developer would now export the Postman test collection in the Postman REST client and store it under APITest.json in the API tests folder under /postman/collections/apitests and commit the change.

-  - Someone will now propagate the changes by publishing the API project from the feature branch (or the master branch if no feature branch was created) to DEV_INT or DEV_EXT using the deploy_to_stages pipeline.
+  - Someone will now propagate the changes by publishing the API project from the feature branch (or the master branch if no feature branch was created) to DEV_INT or DEV_EXT using the `Deploy selected/arbitrary API project(s)` pipeline.

   - The new API can now be tested on DEV_INT or DEV_EXT environment.

-  - Someone will now propagate the changes by publishing the API project from the feature branch (or the master branch if no feature branch was created) to TEST_INT or TEST_EXT using the deploy_to_stages pipeline.
+  - Someone will now propagate the changes by publishing the API project from the feature branch (or the master branch if no feature branch was created) to TEST_INT or TEST_EXT using the `Deploy selected/arbitrary API project(s)` pipeline.

   - The new API can now be tested on TEST_INT or TEST_EXT environment.

-  - After successful testing, someone can now merge the feature branch into the master branch and propagate the changes by publishing the API project from the master branch to PROD_INT or PROD_EXT using the deploy_to_stages pipeline.
+  - After successful testing, someone can now merge the feature branch into the master branch and propagate the changes by publishing the API project from the master branch to PROD_INT or PROD_EXT using the `Deploy selected/arbitrary API project(s)` pipeline.

 ## Example 3: Create a new API in a new API project

 Let's consider this example: An API developer wants to create a new API and add it to a new API project.

-### Option A: Using a local repository
+### Option A: Using a local Git repository

+  - The API developer should first pull the latest changes from the central Git repository into his/her local repository.

   - The developer would create the new API on the local development environment or the central DESIGN environment.

   - The developer would then create a new collection of function/regression tests for the API project in the local Postman REST client with requests and tests for the new API.

-  - Optional, but highly recommended: The developer creates a new feature branch for the change in the VCS.
+  - Optional, but highly recommended: The developer creates a new feature branch for the change in Git.

   - The developer will now have to create a new API project folder under /apis with a new export_payload.json file including the ID of the new API.
 The API ID can be extracted from the URL of the API details page in the API Gateway UI.
 The developer will also have to create an empty assets folder in the API project root folder which will later hold the asset definitions exported from the local development environment or the central DESIGN environment.

-  - Now the new API has to be committed to the VCS system such that it propagates to the next stage.
+  - Now the new API has to be committed to Git such that it propagates to the next stage.
 The developer uses the /bin/gateway_import_export_utils.bat Windows batch script to prepare this, export the configured API Gateway artifacts for the API project from the local development environment or the central DESIGN environment and store the asset definitions to the local repository /apis folder.
 This can be done by executing the following command.

   ```sh
 bin>gateway_import_export_utils.bat --exportapi --api_name new_api --apigateway_url https://apigw-config.acme.com --apigateway_username hesseth --apigateway_password ***
   ```

-  - The developer would now export the Postman test collection in the Postman REST client and store it under APITest.json in the API project root folder.
+  - The developer would now export the Postman test collection in the Postman REST client and store it under APITest.json in the API tests folder under /postman/collections/apitests.

-  - After this is done, the changes from the developer's local repository are committed to the VCS.
+  - After this is done, the changes from the developer's local repository are pushed to the central Git repository.

-  - Someone will now propagate the changes by publishing the API project from the feature branch (or the master branch if no feature branch was created) to DEV_INT or DEV_EXT using the deploy_to_stages pipeline.
+  - Someone will now propagate the changes by publishing the API project from the feature branch (or the master branch if no feature branch was created) to DEV_INT or DEV_EXT using the `Deploy arbitrary API project` pipeline.

   - The new API can now be tested on DEV_INT or DEV_EXT environment.

-  - Someone will now propagate the changes by publishing the API project from the feature branch (or the master branch if no feature branch was created) to TEST_INT or TEST_EXT using the deploy_to_stages pipeline.
+  - Someone will now propagate the changes by publishing the API project from the feature branch (or the master branch if no feature branch was created) to TEST_INT or TEST_EXT using the `Deploy arbitrary API project` pipeline.

   - The new API can now be tested on TEST_INT or TEST_EXT environment.

-  - After successful testing, someone can now merge the feature branch into the master branch and propagate the changes by publishing the API project from the master branch to PROD_INT or PROD_EXT using the deploy_to_stages pipeline.
+  - After successful testing, someone can now merge the feature branch into the master branch and propagate the changes by publishing the API project from the master branch to PROD_INT or PROD_EXT using the `Deploy arbitrary API project` pipeline.

 ### Option B: Using the export/import pipelines